 It might take a bit of time to get the dosage right so start with small amounts and slowly increase the dose over time.

 There are different ways to achieve this.
 One way is to locate or dig out one of the roots, drill some holes into the root beneath the soil and fill them with Tordon.
 Then you’ll cover the holes with a rug and put the soil back o top of the roots.
-After a few days, the tree will be dead, leaving no visible evidence of poisoning.
+After a few days, the tree will die, leaving no visible evidence of poisoning.

 Foliar spray method